 The "m" cementation exponent is the adimensional power parameter for porosity in the Archie water saturation equation, the Simandoux equation, and others.
 It depends upon the pore space structure connectivity, the matrix consolidation, and the grains shape (more than the size).
 Historically, m has been called cementation exponent, but the term porosity exponent is also used.

-When the tortuosity factor "a" is fixed to 1.0, a default value of m=2 is used (also with n=2), but this is more representative for carbonates.
+When the tortuosity factor "a" is fixed to 1.0, a default value of m=2 is usually used (also with n=2), but this is more representative for carbonates.
 For clastic sandstones, the m value ranges from around 1.3 for completely unconsolidated sands, to 2.2 for very well consolidated or cemented sandstones.
-Typical values for well consolidated sandstones range 1.5-1.9.
+Typical values for water wet consolidated sandstones range 1.5-1.9.
 The lower the m value, less free movable water saturation is calculated for the rock.

 The Archie equation involves four variables: SW, φ, Rw (formation water resistivity), and Rt (true -deep non invaded- formation resistivity), and three parameters: a, m, and n (saturation exponent).
 That means that in the well logging practice, some assumptions must be made or the system would be undetermined.

 Since the Archie equation works well for non shaly rocks, the easiest way to estimate some unknowns is to work in clean zones (Vsh=0) embedded in SW=100% water, and collect (φ, Rt) log data to solve the unknowns.
 In some reservoirs, the irreducible water saturation SWirr can be reasonably well known (for example, around 15%) to work with clean rocks in fully oil impregnated zones.

 The most used methods to estimate parameters from the Archie equation are the Hingle, the Pickett Plot, and the apparent cementation exponent methods: